 Another thing to consider when you calculate a triple net lease is the property value and associated taxes.
 While most owners use the previous year’s valuation on property taxes, large increases can severely impact the additional costs.
 It’s a good idea to review these figures and assess rental agreements on a regular basis since these expenses fluctuate from year to year.

-What are the Pros and Cons of Triple Net Lease?
+What are the Pros and Cons of A Triple Net Lease?

 A triple net lease offers several advantages to both the landlord and tenant.
 However, many people avoid them because it does require more knowledge of commercial real estate laws and regulations.
 Here are a few important advantages and limitations to consider before you sign a triple net lease agreement.